Sustainable farming practices and farmer livelihoods

 Tobacco leaf sourcing is a key part of our supply chain, and a critical component of future business growth.
 We work closely with our directly contracted growers and third-party leaf merchants to enhance security of supply and leaf provenance.
 This gives us greater flexibility when responding to changing market requirements.

-In 2022, we worked with more than 62,000 directly contracted tobacco leaf growers in Bangladesh, Brazil, Ethiopia, Japan, Malawi, Serbia, Tanzania, Turkey, the US, and Zambia.
+In 2023, we worked with 65,315 directly contracted tobacco leaf growers in Bangladesh, Brazil, Ethiopia, Japan, Malawi, Serbia, Tanzania, Turkey, the US, and Zambia.
 Contracting leaf growers directly enables us to produce a customized crop, while improving growers’ productivity, leaf quality and leaf integrity.
 The direct contracting model also allows us to maintain verifiable provenance and traceability of leaf supply.

 Various information on tobacco leaf sourcing can be found at followings.